ppy/osu-wiki/news/2025/2025-04-07-osu-beatmapping-world-championship-2025.md

 Please check the [wiki article](/wiki/Contests/o!bwc/2025) for more detailed rules!

+After reading all that, you know what to do.
 Get ready to show off your mapping skills and represent your country in **o!bwc 2025**.
 Good luck!

 —momoyo, Chaoslitz, Lince Cosmico, seros, Mafumafu